AIPaPaCha/symbiotic-programming-index/docs/index.md

 3. **Governance and Trust in Critical Domains**
    In healthcare, aviation, or finance, no one will trust a workflow just because a vendor says so.
    Certification will be required — just like ISO standards today.
-SPI is positioned as the certification framework for AI coding workflows: quality (Qc), human-off ratio (HoR), explainability (Exp), and stability (Stb).
+SPI is positioned as the certification framework for AI coding workflows: quality (Qc), human-off ratio (HoR), explainability (Exp), and stability (Stb), meanwhile, the natural langauge enagement (NLE) is another important index for internationalization.

 **In short:**